FlexMeasures/flexmeasures/documentation/api/introduction.rst

     https://company.flexmeasures.io/api

 A list of services offered by (a version of) the FlexMeasures web service can be obtained by sending a *getService* request.
-An optional parameter "access" can be used to specify a user role for which to obtain only the relevant services.
+An optional field "access" can be used to specify a user role for which to obtain only the relevant services.

 **Example request**